mailsac/mailsac-examples/help/missing_mail.rst

 Spam Filter
 -----------

 Mailsac applies a spam filter to all incoming email.
-Messages classified as spam will be moved to the "spam" folder.

 In the single inbox view, a "spam" label appears in the subject line.